 Faculty and Staff

-Scott Melzer received his Ph.D. in sociology from the University of California - Riverside in 2004, a few months before arriving at Albion College.
+Scott Melzer joined Albion College in 2004, soon after completing his Ph.D. in sociology at the University of California - Riverside.
 He also completed an M.A. at UCR after receiving a B.A. in sociology from the University of Florida.
-His teaching and research interests are primarily in the areas of gender and social psychology, with particular interest in intimate violence, men & masculinities, and social movements.
-His previous work is highlighted by an article in the Journal of Marriage and Family examining how men's work experiences influence their rates of violence against women partners, and a book (Gun Crusaders: The NRA's Culture War, NYU Press, 2009) analyzing the National Rifle Association's dramatic transformation from a recreational firearms interest group into a conservative social movement organization.
-He is working on another book-length project, one that is a culmination of many years of work on men's views on what it means to be a man, how men deal with their own and others' views, and how men respond to changing societal definitions of manhood.
-Dr. Melzer is on sabbatical for the 2011-2012 academic year, but he can be reached by e-mail at
+His teaching and research interests are in gender, social psychology, and criminology, with particular interests in intimate violence, men & masculinities, gun politics, and social change.
+Scott co-founded and codirects Albion College's Inside-Out Prison Exchange Program.
+Inside-Out brings together college students and people who are incarcerated for a semester-long seminar in a correctional facility.
+Scott's research examines how men respond to threats to their statuses and identities.
+His published articles include a study of men's motivations for participating in a fight club and the impact of men's work experiences on their rates of violence against women partners.
+His first book (Gun Crusaders: The NRA's Culture War, NYU Press, 2009) analyzes the National Rifle Association's transformation from a recreational firearms interest group into a conservative social movement organization.
+He is completing another book (Manhood Impossible: Men's Struggles to Achieve, Maintain, and Transform What it Means to be a Man, Rutgers University Press, forthcoming) examining how men respond when they are unwilling or unable to fulfill body and breadwinner ideals.
+Dr. Melzer can be reached by e-mail at or 517/629-0421.

 Dr. Lynn Verduzco-Baker, Assistant Professor